-3.3.
-Localization Stability
+3.3 Localization Stability

 The concept behind the localization stability is that, if the current model is stable to noise, meaning that the detection result does not dramatically change even if the input unlabeled image is corrupted by noise, the current model already understands this unlabeled image well so there is no need to annotate this unlabeled image.
 In other words, we would like to select images that have large variation in the localization prediction of bounding boxes when the noise is added into the image.
+This is similar to the idea of distributional smoothing with virtual adversarial training [33], which uses KL-divergence based robustness of the model distribution against local perturbation around the datapoint to ensure local smoothness.
+Our localization stability method selects images from where the model distribution has low local smoothness.
+Adding these images with annotation to the training set may ensure local smoothness.